1DigitalPartner/tanzi-blog/sources/batch_blog_01_Data_Science_20250815_140145.md

 ## The Competitive Advantage

-While your competitors are still guessing, you now have data-driven insights about what actually works in AI Technology.
+While your competitors are still guessing, you now have data-driven insights about what actually works in Data Science.

 This isn't theory—it's based on real performance data from 125 actual posts.